openshift/openshift-origin-design/designs/developer/developer-catalog-4.7/index.md

 ![Side panel empty states](img/14-event-source-empty-state.png)

-- See Form/YAML story for the user’s 4.7 for next steps
+- See Form/YAML story for the user’s next steps in 4.7

 ### Related design stories
 - The user searches for event source and clicks Install.

 ![Quick search from topology](img/15-create-event-source.png)

-- See Form/YAML story for the user’s 4.7 for next steps
+- See Form/YAML story for the user’s next steps in 4.7

 ### Adding event sources from topology - right-click menu
 - User selects event sources

 ![Select Event Source](img/16-topology.png)

-- See Form/YAML story for the user’s 4.7 for next steps
+- See Form/YAML story for the user’s next steps in 4.7